edinburgh-napier/set09121/lectures/lecture12.md

 - Behaviour trees
 	- Model for plan execution, using modular components/nodes.
-- Markov systems
+- Markov Chain or process
-	- Similar to fuzzy logic but works with probability or priority of transitions.
+	- Similar to state machines but with stochastic transitions: there is a probability to change to the next states.
 - Goal-oriented behaviour
 	- Character chooses an action based on its current goals.
 - Rule-based systems
 	- Database of "if" conditions to determine the behaviour to take.
+    - Actually, similar to decision tree.

 ---